kognetiks/kognetiks-chatbot/readme.txt

 == Changelog ==

 = 1.6.6 =
-* Expanded the list of OpenAI models supported - See Settings - API/Model ('gpt-4-1106-preview' with training data up to April 2023)
+* Expanded the list of OpenAI models supported - See Settings - API/Model now supports GPT-4 Turbo ('gpt-4-1106-preview' with training data up to April 2023)
 * Added a new option to customize the chatbot's message prompt - See Settings, then Settings

 = 1.6.5 =